Iran–Turkmenistan border

 The Iran–Turkmenistan border is the national border separating the countries of Iran and Turkmenistan.
 It is 1,148 km (713 miles) in length and runs from the Caspian Sea to the tripoint with Afghanistan.
-The Turkmen capital Ashgabat is only 15 miles north of this boundary, and Mashhad (Iran's second largest city) is 47 miles south of it.
+The Turkmen capital Ashgabat is only 24 km north of this boundary, and Mashhad (Iran's second largest city) is 75.5 km south of it.

 Description

 The border starts at the Caspian coast just to the south of the Turkmen town of Esenguly.
 It then goes overland in an eastwards directions in a series of straight lines through barren salt flats for 50 km (31 mi) until reaching the Atrek river, the course of which it follows for 124 km (77 mi) to a point just south of the Turkmen village of Chat.
 The border then continues overland eastwards/north-eastwards across the Kopet Dag mountain range for 151 km (94 mi) before reaching the Sumbar river, the course of which it then follows for 41 km (26 mi).
 It then continues overland across mountain ridges in a broadly south-eastern arc for 455 km (283 mi) to the vicinity of the Iranian village of Chahchaheh.
 From here a roughly straight line section runs for 77 km (48m) to the Harirud river (Tedzhen in Turkmen), the course of which it follows south for 120 km (75 mi) to the Afghan tripoint.

 The immediate border area is largely uninhabited, except for the central section around Ashgabat on the Turkmen side; this area of the border, plus the western section, is roughly paralleled by highways.
 The Turkmen section of the Trans-Caspian Railway also roughly parallels the frontier in the central section, coming less than half a mile north of the boundary in the vicinity of Lotfabad.
 On the Iranian side, roughly 50 miles south of the border runs the major highways connecting the towns of Gorgan, Bojnord and Mashhad, with roads connecting the smaller towns to the north.